Cosmic Force (Wavem Studios) £20 (digital) / £35+ (physical)

 If there is one area that Cosmic Force does excel at then this would be its great in game music soundtrack by Jason Page which is Rob Hubbard inspired and fits the classic 1980s vibe very well…its just a pity the music breaks up when an explosion sound effect is triggered.

-The overall production within Cosmic Force is low.
+The overall production within Cosmic Force is average.
 There is no smooth flow from one level to another as the game abruptly switches from one phase to the next and you simply lose track of your progress.
 You just can’t help feeling that you are playing a cheap budget title and there is very little to pull you back to the game.
 Good concept but poor execution…it’s a shame.

 User Review( votes)